abudri/abudri/README.md

 - 👋 Hi, I’m @abudri
-- 👀 I’m interested in all things Terraform, AWS, DevOps, Ruby, Rails and learning in general.
+- 👀 I’m interested in all things Terraform, AWS, DevOps, Ruby, Rails and learning in general
-- 🌱 I’m currently professionally building out, supporting and deploying application infrastructure used by millions, utilizing Terraform, AWS, Docker, Harness/Jenkins, GitHub, monitoring with New Relic and AWS Cloudwatch, and code scanning with Checkmarx, Sonarqube, and PrismaCloud.
+- 🌱 I’m currently professionally building out, supporting and deploying application infrastructure used by millions, utilizing Terraform, AWS, Docker, Harness/Jenkins, GitHub, monitoring with New Relic and AWS Cloudwatch, and code scanning with Checkmarx, Sonarqube, and PrismaCloud
 - 💞️ I’m looking to collaborate on open source projects, as able, in between work and learning.
 I love Ruby for Good.
 - 📫 How to reach me: Here on Github